CVE-2026-9923

 Remediation

-Immediate Action: Update Google Chrome to the latest version as specified in the vendor's security advisory.
+Immediate Action: Update all Google Chrome instances to version 148.0.7778.216 or later as soon as possible.

 Exploitation status